SESYNC-ci/sesync-ci.github.io/lesson/lesson-badge-defns.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-alpha-pink.svg)](https://github.com/orgs/SESYNC-ci/projects/2)

 * **Lessons are experimental, incomplete, or in development.**
-* For a new -lesson repository before it has been taught
+* Generally, for a new -lesson repository before it has been taught, and/or has issues that need addressing to make the content not confusing or misleading
 * Add to top of lesson: *Note: This lesson is in alpha status!
 It is experimental or in a very early phase of develoment.*

 ## Beta